 Apply for Financial Aid and work closely with the Financial Aid Office if you’ve already received financial aid at another institution: www.saintpaul.edu/FinancialAid

 - Register for classes and attend Orientation

-You will receive an orientation packet in the mail including online registration instructions.
+You will receive an email with information about attending orientation as well as registration instructions.

 Transfer of Credit Policies

 Transfer of credit and courses will be evaluated based on policies and procedures of Saint Paul College, as outlined in Saint Paul College's catalog, Minnesota State Colleges and Universities system policies and procedures and according to Family Educational Rights and Privacy Act (FERPA).